Butler, Western Australia

 Butler is an outer suburb of Perth, Western Australia, 41 kilometres north of Perth's central business district.
 It is part of the City of Wanneroo local government area.
 It forms the majority of the Brighton Estate, a large commercial and residential development by Satterley.

 Geography

 Butler is bordered to the west by Jindalee and Quinns Rocks (Marmion Avenue), to the south by Merriwa and Ridgewood (Lukin Drive) and to the north by Alkimos (Butler Boulevard).
-The Joondalup railway line reserve separates Butler from the rural locality of Nowergup in the east.
+The Mitchell Freeway separates Butler from the rural locality of Nowergup in the east.

 2 kilometres west of Butler is the Indian Ocean.

 History

 Name

 "Butler" was approved by the Shire of Wanneroo for the area in 1979 in honour of John Butler, the first recorded explorer of the Wanneroo and Lake Joondalup areas in 1834.

 The marketing of the "Brighton Estate" in Butler by Satterley, with many amenities and establishments also adopting the "Brighton" nameplate (e.g., Brighton Village Newsagency), has led to Brighton's becoming synonymous with Butler and causing confusion amongst residents and sight-seers alike.
 Residents submitted a petition to the City of Wanneroo in 2003 for the suburb's name to be permanently changed to Brighton.
 The request was rejected on account of duplication with many other places across Australia named Brighton, as well as the name's lacking both historical and cultural significance within the area.